Inspector Pratap: Plot

-The film begins in a town where a spirited cop Pratap is a newly deputed one that swears to protect the integrity & sovereignty of the nation.
-Pratap is brought up by his elder brother Ramanatham who stands as an artful Advocate.
+The film begins in a town where a spirited cop, Pratap, is newly deputed and swears to protect the integrity & sovereignty of the nation.
+Ramanatham, an artful Advocate, Pratap's elder, brings him.
 Yet, he reveres him & sister-in-law Janaki and dotes on their kid Baby.
-As of today, Pratap takes charge when he is acquainted and darlings a plucky girl Chukka that runs a tea stall opposite his station.
+Pratap takes charge when he acquaints and darlings a spirited girl, Chukka, who runs a tea stall opposite his station.
 Besides, Viswaroopam is malignant and undertakes malpractice as rectitude.
-Pratap always antagonizes him, and the battle erupts.
-Once, he red-handedly apprehends Raakhi son of Viswaroopam who conducts misdeeds by his father's stature.
-However, he escapes with the fake alibis created by Ramanatham when a rift arises between the siblings.
+Pratap antagonizes him, and the battle erupts.
+Once, he red-handedly apprehends his roguish son Raakhi, but he escapes with the fake alibis created by Ramanatham when a rift arises between the siblings.
 Simultaneously, Kranti & his faction of rebels take up arms against Viswaroopam.
 But he counterfeits them for his crimes as dacoits.
-Now Pratap has charged to grab them.
-Meanwhile, Viswaroopam ruses by clutching Ramanatham as his business ally and fixes his Baby's alliance with Raakhi.
-As a result, Pratap quits the house along with Janaki & Baby because they opposed it.
-Following, Pratap catches hold of Kranti, when he is startled to be aware Chukka is his sister.
-Plus, Kranti & men are not-guilty, the actual owl is Viswaroopam.
-Thus, Pratap lock-ups them, in his custody to get the truth.
-Whereupon, Janaki showers concern, and affection on them.
+Now, Pratap has charged to grab them.

+Meanwhile, Viswaroopam ruses by clutching Ramanatham as his business ally and fixes his Baby's alliance with Raakhi; as a result, Pratap quits along with Janaki & Baby because they oppose it.
+Following this, Pratap catches hold of Kranti when he knows that Chukka is his sister.
+Plus, Kranti & men are not guilty.
+The actual owl is Viswaroopam when Pratap house arrests them to get the truth.
+Janaki showers concern and affection to them.
 After a while, Pratap ascertains the actuality and associates them with him.

-Parallelly, Janaki becomes terminally ill and must be quickly operated for which a tidy sum is compulsory.
+Parallelly, Janaki afflicts cancer and must quickly go through surgery for which a tidy sum is compulsory.
 Pratap denies Ramanatham's aid and gains the amount by endangering his life.
-Anyhow, tragically, Baby is molested by Raakhi when Ramanatham freaks out on knaves and he is kicked out.
-Accordingly, he attempts suicide when Pratap bars, boosts up his courage, and mingles him.
-All of them issue an ultimatum to Viswaroopam, step-by-step, collapse his domain.
-Further, Pratap publicly uncovers the diabolic shade of Viswaroopam and proves Kranti innocent.
-At last, he ceases the baddies.
-Finally, the movie ends with the government honoring Inspector Pratap with The Gold Medal.
+At that time, tragically, Baby is molested by Raakhi when Ramanatham freaks out, and the knaves kick him out.
+Accordingly, he attempts suicide when Pratap bars, boosts up his courage and mingles him.
+They all declare an ultimatum to Viswaroopam, step-by-step, collapse his domain.
+Finally, Pratap publicly uncovers Viswaroopam's diabolic shade, proving that Kranti is innocent.
+Finally, the movie ends with the government honoring Inspector Pratap.